jurayev/fyyur/README.md

 Main functionality of fyyur application:

-* creating new venues, artists, and creating new shows.
+* creating new venues, artists, and creating new shows
+* editing/deleting existing venues and artist
-* searching for venues and artists.
+* searching for venues and artists
-* learning more about a specific artist or venue.
+* learning more about a specific artist or venue

 ### Tech Stack